ajthinking/archetype/readme.md

     )->save();
 ````

-The `Snippet` class currently only supports templates on `class method`.
+The `Snippet` class currently only supports templates on class methods.

 ## Notes
 > :warning: Currently when reading, the package will not traverse into includes, traits or parent classes.
 It is up to you ta handle that.